DReece-dev/DReece-dev/README.md

 Hey,
-My name is Dylan Reece, and I am junior front end web developer based in the 🇬🇧.
+My name is Dylan R Hewitt, and I am junior front end web developer based in the 🇬🇧.

 I'm currently learning to code with front end technologies such as HTML,CSS,JavaScript and Alpine to name a few.